annaesvensson/yellow-generate/README.md

 ## How to build a static website

 You can build a static website at the command line.
-The biggest difference between a static website and a normal website is that a static site generator builds everything in advance, instead of waiting for a file to be requested.
+The static site generator builds the entire website in advance, instead of waiting for a file to be requested.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
 To check for broken links type: `php yellow.php check`.
 To clean the static website type: `php yellow.php clean`.

 If you don't want that a page is built, set `Build: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.